 Retinal detachment occurs when the retina separates from the back of the eye.
 This causes loss of vision that can be partial or total, depending on how much of the retina is detached.
+When your retina becomes detached, its cells may be deprived of oxygen.
 Retinal detachment is a medical emergency.
-When your retina becomes detached, its cells may be deprived of oxygen.
-See your doctor immediately if you suspect you have retinal detachment.
+Call your doctor right away if you suffer any sudden vision changes.

 There are three types of retinal detachment:

-If you have a rhegmatogenous retinal detachment, you have a tear or hole in your retina.
+If you have a rhegmatogenous retinal detachment, you have tears or holes in your retina.
 This allows fluid from within the eye to slip through the opening and get behind the retina.
 The fluid separates the retina from the membrane that provides it with nourishment and oxygen.
-The pressure from the fluid can push the retina away from the retinal pigment epithelium (RPE), causing the retina to detach.
+The pressure from the fluid can push the retina away from the retinal pigment epithelium, causing the retina to detach.
 This is the most common type of retinal detachment.

 In exudative detachment, there are no tears or breaks in the retina.
-This type of detachment is caused by retinal diseases such as inflammatory disorder or Coats disease, which causes abnormal development in the blood vessels behind the retina.
+Retinal diseases such as an inflammatory disorder or Coats’ disease, which causes abnormal development in the blood vessels behind the retina, cause this type of detachment.

 Risk factors for retinal detachment include: